TheRheeLab/UnigeneFinder/README.md

 Once installed, running UnigeneFinder is straightforward.
 Example commands and configurations are provided in the Usage Guide, along with a sample dataset available for download from the Releases section.
 This dataset includes example data and the Singularity container for quick testing and demonstration of the pipeline's capabilities.

-**Note:** The ZIP archive under releases includes both the Singularity container and example data, making it easy to get started with UnigeneFinder right away.
+**Note:** The ZIP archive under releases includes both the Singularity container and example data.
+These are not included when cloning the repository or downloading the source code archives.